An Official Website of the Commonwealth of Kentucky

 All 120 Kentucky counties are identified as being in a particular zone (Zones 1-4).
 Each zone has different restrictions and hunters in those zones will need to abide by the regulations for that particular zone.

 You can find out what zone you are hunting and the restrictions of each here.

 All hunters, and anybody accompanying them, must wear hunter orange that can be seen from all sides on the head, back and chest when hunting for any species during daylight hours in modern gun deer season.
 A simple, solid blaze orange vest and hat combo fulfills this requirement.
 Hunter orange apparel can be made of mesh-type material but the openings in the mesh weave cannot be wider than 1/4 inch.
 A small section of color such as a logo is permissible but camouflage-patterned hunter orange garments without additional solid hunter orange clothing on the head, back and chest do not satisfy the requirements.
 Hunters are not required to wear hunter orange during a firearms season on a state owned or managed Wildlife Management Area where firearms hunting for deer, elk or bear is prohibited.

 However, hunter orange is not required when hunting waterfowl or doves during a gun deer, elk or bear season, or when hunting furbearers at night during a legal furbearer season.

 View more information regarding hunter orange.

 Bag limits and harvest restrictions apply to all hunters.
-There is no daily bag limit on deer.

 On some public hunting areas, including Reelfoot National Wildlife Refuge, Fort Campbell and Fort Knox Military Reservations and Blue Grass Army Depot, a bonus antlered deer may be taken, as determined by the governing agency for each area.